TeunBoekholt/individual-assignment-IoT/README.md

 ``` bash
 mosquitto_sub -h localhost -t v1/devices/me/telemetry
 ```
-6. For using LoRa, make sure to have your ESP32 registered as a device in the TTN console.
+6. For using LoRa, make sure to have your ESP32 registered as a device in the TTN Console.
 For my code it has to be an OTAA device, meaning you should see an AppKey and a DevEUI key in the overview like shown below.
 These should be put into the fields of my code.
 To succesfully have the LoRa payload be picked up, the ESP32 needs to be in range of a TTN gateway.

 <img width="522" height="295" alt="Scherm­afbeelding 2026-04-21 om 11 07 45" src="https://github.com/user-attachments/assets/30a2dc31-077c-4d5a-9f32-7608c05160ee" />